 - Ground black pepper to taste

-- 4 tbsp olive oil or more personal preference!
+- 4 tablespoon olive oil or more, personal preference!

 - Whisk all the salad dressing ingredients in a small bowl or glass jar.
 Set aside.

 - Blanch asparagus.
 If using baby asparagus and not regular, take a medium or small saucepan and fill with water, enough to cover the asparagus later.
 Add salt and take it to a boil.
 Reduce the heat and lower the asparagus into the water.
 Cook on medium heat for 3 minutes, remove the asparagus with kitchen tongs and place into ice-cold water.

 - Salad assemble.
 In individual plates or one large serving platter, layer lettuce, tomatoes, plums, strawberries, asparagus.
 Top with feta cheese.
 Drizzle with salad dressing and sprinkle toasted pecans and some pepitas.
 Enjoy a glass of white wine (or red) in the garden!

 Note: Nutrition information is estimated and varies based on products used.

 Full Nutrition Disclaimer can be found here.[mailerlite_form form_id=17]